pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 #### Step 0: Sign the CLA

-Your Pull Requests can only be merged after you sign the [Contributor License Agreement (docs)](https://cla-assistant.io/pingcap/docs).
+Your PR can only be merged after you sign the [Contributor License Agreement (docs)](https://cla-assistant.io/pingcap/docs).
 Please make sure you sign the CLA before continuing.

 #### Step 1: Fork the repository